nidhikumar/blood-bank/README.md

 <img src="https://github.com/nidhikumar/blood-bank/blob/branch-nidhi/screenshots/9.png" width="300">

-The below image is the homepage for all hospitals, it shows all donors, the user cna filter based on blood group.
+The below image is the homepage for all hospitals, it shows all donors, the user can filter based on blood group.

 <img src="https://github.com/nidhikumar/blood-bank/blob/branch-nidhi/screenshots/11.png" width="300">